usaid-mozambique/sismar/README.md

 ## Installation

-`sismar` is not on CRAN, so users will have to install it directly from [GitHub](https://github.com/usaid-mozambique/) using the below code.
+`sismar` is not on CRAN, so users will have to install it directly from [GitHub](https://github.com/usaid-mozambique/) using the code below.

 ``` r